dheerajshenoy/IMGV/README.md

 # Changelogs and Bug Fixes

 - 16 Aug 2024
-    - Fix remaining files read through the command line
-    - Fix drag and drop of multiple files
-    - Fix reading image from STDIN.
     - STDIN images now create temporary files which are destroyed when the program exits.
     - Make small functions inline for increased performance.
     - Change Image properties layout to QFormLayout for less code.
     - Open session using just the name (with or without the .imgv extension) or full path.
+    - Fix: Minimap toggle bug.
-    - Fix minimap weird placement at startup.
+    - Fix: minimap weird placement at startup.
-    - Minimap toggle bug fix.
+    - Fix: STDIN file being opened as a regular file bug
+    - Fix: remaining files read through the command line
+    - Fix: drag and drop of multiple files
+    - Fix: reading image from STDIN.

 - 15 Aug 2024
     - Make minimap render over the graphicsview instead of being a widget on the panel.